-In connection with this offering, the placement agents may engage in transactions that stabilize, maintain or otherwise affect the market price of our common stock.
+In connection with this offering, the placement agent may engage in transactions that stabilize, maintain or otherwise affect the market price of our common stock.
 Any of these activities may maintain the market price of our common stock at a level above that which might otherwise prevail in the open market.
-The placement agents are not required to engage in these activities and, if commenced, may end any of these activities at any time.
-The placement agents may distribute prospectuses electronically.
+The placement agent is not required to engage in these activities and, if commenced, may end any of these activities at any time.
+The placement agent may distribute prospectuses electronically.

-Cowen and Company, LLC and Craig-Hallum Capital Group LLC and certain of their affiliates have provided from time to time, and may provide in the future, banking and financial advisory services to us in the ordinary course of business, for which they have received and may continue to receive customary fees and commissions.
+Gilford Securities Incorporated and certain of its affiliates have provided from time to time, and may provide in the future, banking and financial advisory services to us in the ordinary course of business, for which they have received and may continue to receive customary fees and commissions.